This function provides point samples from one- and two-dimensional

 Details

-For 2D processes on a sphere the R
+For 2D processes on a sphere the R parameter can be used to adjust to

-"spherical" can cause memory issues.
+standard strategy "spherical" can cause memory issues.
+Using the

 For crs-less meshes on R2: Lambda is interpreted in the raw coordinate system.
 Output has an NA CRS.